dcm5455/personal-budget-builder/README.md

 - Reads data from Inputs, generates a calendar tied to the budget.
 Writes data out for use in the output.
 Stores logic behind working with `frequency` & deciding where budgeted amounts will be allocated by day.

 ### BudgetApp
-- In short, a massive wrapper for xlWings operations.
+- In short, a massive wrapper for [xlwings](https://github.com/xlwings/xlwings) operations.
 The template itself is barebones, so all of the styling, formulas and data is coming via this module.

 ## Output